 How to make a nomination

-Nominations for 2018 are now being received and close 4pm Monday 1 October.
+Nominations for 2020 are open and close 4pm Friday 31 July

 Any individual, group or organisation may make a nomination.
 All nominations must be nominated and seconded.